derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-13/12/2025 16:22:05 : 3 Database Admins walked into a NoSQL bar.
+14/12/2025 16:21:36 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What do you get when you cross a cat and a dog?
-Cat dog sin theta.
+Real programmers can write assembly code in any language.
 <!-- replace-with-joke ends -->